 This is pretty much why people exercise outdoors in Chicago.
-Nestled between Lake Shore Dr. and Lake Michigan, this 19-mile trail is hands-down the best run in the city (and a lot of people know it).
+Nestled between Lake Shore Drive and Lake Michigan, this 18-mile trail is hands-down the best run in the city (and a lot of people know it).
 Going from the South Shore neighborhood to Lakeview, it takes runners past harbors, beaches, parks, and cultural landmarks like the Shedd Aquarium and Navy Pier.
 Oh, and you’ll have a view of the skyline for a good part of your run.

 Though you'll hit a number of traffic lights along the way, this paved, car-less route makes for a fine morning jog.
 Beginning at the junction of Foster and Lawrence and extending towards Evanston, this trail runs along the North Shore Channel and the North Branch of the Chicago River.
 Surrounded by greenery, it seems infinitely further away from downtown than it actually is.

 If the Lakefront is packed, try diverting to Northerly Island, just south of the Museum Campus; it's suprisingly quiet.
 Jutting out into Lake Michigan, this 91-acre man-made peninsula is stunning.
 The island’s restored native prairie almost seems strange against the skyline in the background, but we can’t deny that it’s magical.

-Located in the hipper-by-the-minute neighborhood of the same name, Humboldt Park is a 219-acre park with well-maintained trails, restored prairies, lagoons, skyline views, field houses… the list goes on!
-If you want to take your route out of the park, head north on the surrounding boulevards.
-Humboldt Boulevard, Logan Boulevard, and Kedzie Boulevard offer green spaces and dirt paths surrounded by stately turn-of-the-century homes.
+Humboldt Park is a 207-acre park with well-maintained trails, restored prairies, lagoons, skyline views, field houses… the list goes on!
+And if you want to take your route into the namesake neighborhood, head north on the surrounding boulevards.
+Humboldt Blvd., Logan Blvd., and Kedzie Blvd. offer green spaces and dirt paths surrounded by stately turn-of-the-century homes.
 Only in Chicago: follow Augusta Blvd. out of the park to the corner of N Wolcott Ave., where the "Shit Fountain" statue reminds residents to pick up after their dog.

 Ever been on a Chicago architecture tour?
 Floating down the river, you get spectacular views of our city’s favorite buildings.
 But you can get all these views on your run, too.
 The Chicago Riverwalk runs under Wacker Dr. through the downtown stretch of the Chicago River.
 The only trick is trying to avoid joining all the people enjoying happy hour on the outdoor patios until after you finish your run!

-It may be a top tourist attraction and the location of Lollapalooza, but don’t let that scare you away from this 319-acre park.
-Having been around since the foundation of Chicago, Grant Park is home to Millennium Park, Buckingham Fountain, the Art Institute, the city’s Museum Campus, and public art.
+It may be a top tourist attraction and the annual location of Lollapalooza, but don’t let that scare you away from this 319-acre park, home to Millennium Park, Buckingham Fountain, the Art Institute, the city’s Museum Campus, and public art.
 We're here for the delightful loop of pathways that can easily connect to the Riverwalk if you're looking to tack on the miles.

 Like Grant Park, Lincoln Park has a lot going on.
 There’s the Lincoln Park Zoo, the Peggy Notebaert Nature Museum, the Chicago History Museum, the Alfred Caldwell Lily Pool, and the North Pond Nature Sanctuary.
 These attractions only add to our favorite parts of the park: running paths, natural scenery, and skyline views.
 So if you feel the need to stop for a mid-run selfie at one of the picturesque spots along the way, we won’t judge.

 If you want to get out of the city, head southwest to the Palos Preserves for 15,000 acres of high-quality natural areas.
-Nearly 40 miles of unpaved trails give runners plenty of route options.
-And you might even come across something you won’t usually find in the Chicago area: hills!
+Approximately 40 miles of unpaved trails give runners plenty of route options, and you might even come across something you won’t usually find in the Chicago area: hills!